Hungerford

 Lifestyle in Hungerford is highly isolated and self-reliant, with limited local amenities and long trips for most services.
 Residents and visitors rely on regional centres such as Cunnamulla, Thargomindah or Bourke for broader shopping, health and government services.
 Public transport is minimal, so private vehicles are essential for daily mobility.
 The area suits people experienced with remote outback conditions and low-density living.

-Hungerford falls under postcode 4493 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Hungerford falls under postcode 4493 and is governed by the Paroo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 Location